sjuergen/BatteryBox/README.md

 # Disclaimer

 The schematic here on GitHub is just an proof of concept.
 It doesn't fulfill all the electrical requirements regarding safety and  established standards.
 This battery is a self made project and must not be created if you aren't a electrical specialist.
+Building the battery box is on your own risk.